JanHerca/urantiapedia/output/wikijs/en/article/Sebastian_Nozzi/Le_Christianisme_Comme_Une_Chance.md

 Jesus speaks of this when he asks:

 > “As the days pass, every true believer becomes more skillful in alluring his fellows into the love of eternal truth.
 Are you more resourceful in revealing goodness to humanity today than you were yesterday?
 Are you a better righteousness recommender this year than you were last year?
-Are you becoming increasingly artistic in your technique of leading hungry souls into the spiritual kingdom?” ([UB 156:5.15](/en/The_Urantia_Book/156#p5_15))
+Are you becoming increasingly artistic in your technique of leading hungry souls into the spiritual kingdom?” (<a id="a246_398"></a>[UB 156:5.15](/en/The_Urantia_Book/156#p5_15))

 And this work, this ministry, can be done both <ins>inside and outside</ins> Christianity.